Article courtesy of WJZ/CBS Baltimore, July 2011.

 Felise Stoller got silicone implants one year ago and knows she may have to replace them at some point.

-“As personal as it is, it is one of those things that you debate and weigh the risks,” Stoller said.
+“As personal as it is, it is one of those things that you debate and weighs the risks,” Stoller said.

 For Stoller, the benefits outweigh any risks.